Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

 The first time a top-level comment is moderator distinguished the author will get a notification in their inbox linking to the comment.

-`sticky` is a boolean flag for comments, which will stick the distingushed comment to the top of all comments threads.
+When `sticky` is true, a distinguished comment will be moved to the top of all comments in the thread.
 Only one comment may be stickied at a time.
-If a comment is marked sticky when there is already a stickied comment it will override that stickied comment.
+Attempting to sticky a comment when there is already a stickied comment will override that stickied comment.
 Only top-level comments may be stickied.

 The target entity is returned in a listing structure.